ResearchObject/ro-tutorials/02-identity/README.md

-# Tutorial #2: Identifying a Research Object and its resources
+# Tutorial #2: Identity of a Research Object

 This is part of [developer tutorials](../) for creating and consuming [Research Objects](http://www.researchobject.org/) (RO).